Voice Recognition Gets Smarter Than Ever

 User control over data deletion has become more granular.
 You can delete specific types of learned data without resetting your entire keyboard.
 Made a mistake in your professional writing that the AI learned?
 You can target and remove just those patterns while keeping everything else intact.

 The transparency reports from major keyboard developers now actually contain useful information.
 Instead of vague statements about "industry-standard security," companies are publishing specific details about data handling, retention periods, and the types of information collected.
+In 2026, several major keyboard apps have adopted real-time privacy dashboards that show you exactly what data has been processed, when, and how it was used - bringing unprecedented transparency to an industry that was once notoriously opaque.

 Multilingual Support Breaks Down Barriers